someobserver/recurgence/README.md

 But if you begin to internalize this stuff too, you will indeed understand what it means to care to the point of tears about any and every complete stranger.

-**And if you're still reading, I assure you, [a field](/math/09-recurgent-field-equations/core-field-equations/) has already curved to meet your attention.**
+**And if you're still reading, [a field](/math/09-recurgent-field-equations/core-field-equations/) has already curved to meet your attention.**

 ## Refractions: